Successful Transition

 In contrast, post-secondary education requires students with disabilities to be much more self-directed in their education and with regards to gaining access to the accommodations they need.
 Students are required to monitor their own progress and communicate their needs to appropriate personnel.
 While the emphasis in Grades K-12 is on ensuring students’ success, post-secondary disability services are focused on 'levelling the playing field' for students with disabilities so that they have equal educational opportunities and access.
 In university, students manage their own time and are responsible for setting priorities and meeting their own learning needs.

-Post-secondary institutions review specific documentation that must be supplied by the student, and determine disability-related needs for reasonable academic accommodations on a case-by-case basis.
+Post-secondary institutions review specific documentation that is supplied by the student.
+Based on the information in the documentaton, along with conversations with the student, disability-related needs for reasonable academic accommodations are determined on a case-by-case basis.
 Students may not receive all the academic accommodations they had in high school or at another educational institution.

 A Successful Transition to University